Using Kotlin for Server-side Development

 The first feature of Kotlin is its ability to use Java libraries.
 There are numerous Java libraries out there that can make programming easier.
 Why would you waste your time writing your implementations, when you have access to ready to use libraries?
 All libraries work perfectly with Kotlin.
 However, as these libraries are written in Java, consuming them in Kotlin often results in Java-like syntax; some written Kotlin layers are needed.

 If you programmed in Java, you would know about the infamous NullPointerException runtime error.
 This error was the primary cause of numerous other bugs.
 This error was a big problem in Java, and Kotlin solves this.
 Kotlin prevents crashes when a value can be potentially null.
-It pushes nullability into the type system, carrying out proper checks instead of waiting for developers to realise their mistake.
+It pushes nullability into the type system, carrying out proper checks instead of waiting for developers to realise their mistakes.
 Keep in mind that this error can still occur if Java code is called from Kotlin.

 As we discussed earlier that Kotlin is a functionally typed language.
 You can chain actions intuitively.
 Transforming a list of N objects to M objects is straightforward.
 You can chain numerous operations without the need for any intermediate variable.